Transitioning to clean, renewable energy is one of the world’s most important targets as we strive to mitigate climate change.

 Even in the depths of the COVID-19 pandemic, U.S. solar capacity increased.
 But still, solar only accounts for just over 2 percent of U.S. utility-scale energy.
 The promise of photovoltaics hasn’t nearly reached its peak.

-But it’s hard to teach an old grid new tricks.
+It can be hard to teach an old grid new tricks.

 But with seven states creating binding commitments to 100 percent clean energy by 2050, governments are going to have to step up.